LaughableHammer/ELFuzzer/writeup.md

 # Fuzzer Description
 ELFuzzer consists of 3 main components:
 1. Harness -> Execute payloads on each binary and determine if this results in an interesting behaviour (crash, invalid memory write, heap UF etc.)
-2. Parser -> Firstly, detects the filetype and then caches this value and then converts the sample input into a mutateable object depending on the file type.
+2. Parser -> Detects the filetype of the input and then caches this value.
+This input is then converted to mutateable object depending on the file type.
 2. Mutator -> Perform various mutation strategies on the sample input to seed interesting behaviour, with varying techniques for each file type along with a set of common mutators that are shared between each.

 ## Mutations